-This course is designed to challenge students who have demonstrated a high level of proficiency in both reading and writing.
-The reading is substantial, and the writing requirements are rigorous.
-Assessments will require students to use higher- order thinking skills and creativity, as well as prepare them to give informative presentations to the class.
-In this course, students are expected to read closely and critically from not only fulllength fiction texts but also a variety of genres that will serve as a basis for student writing.
+This course is designed to challenge students who have demonstrated a high-level of proficiency in both reading and writing.
+The reading is substantial, and the writing requirements are vigorous.
+Assessments will require students to use high order thinking skills and creativity, as well as prepare them to hold academic discussions and give informative presentations to the class.

+In this course, students are expected to read closely and critically from not only full-length fiction texts but also a variety of genres that will serve as a basis for student writing.
 Students will be asked to analyze author's craft and determine how the interaction of literary elements help to build themes and aid in creating a reader's understanding.
-All work is correlated to the NYS Next Generation Standards and will prepare students for their Regents Exam at the end of their junior year of high school as well as any AP English exam(s) they may take.
+All work is correlated to the NYS New Generation Standards and will prepare students for their Regents Exam at the end of their Junior year of high school as well as any English AP Exam they may take.